Chart Color Schemes

 Wentworthville - Westmead features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Wentworthville-Westmead, as per the latest Census data, 28.7% of dwellings were houses while 71.3% consisted of semi-detached homes, apartments, and other types of housing.
-This is compared to Sydney metropolitan areas which had 36.4% houses and 63.6% other dwellings.
-Home ownership in Wentworthville-Westmead stood at 13.4%, with mortgaged properties at 28.0% and rented dwellings at 58.6%.
-The median monthly mortgage repayment was $2,167, aligning with the Sydney metro average.
-The median weekly rent was $420, similar to the Sydney metro figure of $420.
+In Wentworthville-Westmead, as per the latest Census, 28.7% of dwellings were houses, with the remaining 71.3% being semi-detached homes, apartments, or other types.
+This contrasts with Sydney metropolitan areas, where 36.4% of dwellings are houses and 63.6% are other types.
+Home ownership in Wentworthville-Westmead stood at 13.4%, lower than the Sydney metro average.
+Dwellings were either mortgaged (28.0%) or rented (58.6%).
+The median monthly mortgage repayment was $2,167, aligning with the Sydney metro average, while the median weekly rent was $420, also matching the Sydney metro figure.
 Nationally, Wentworthville-Westmead's mortgage repayments were higher at $2,167 compared to the Australian average of $1,863.
 Rents in the area were substantially above the national average of $375.

 Frequently Asked Questions - Housing